Recommendation 318 (2012)1

 8. It also points to the fact that the Election Code provides detailed provisions on election campaign financing.

-9. The Congress is also satisfied that, prior to the local elections, the Bulgarian authorities had amended the Election Code in response to recommendations made by the Venice Commission and OSCE/ODIHR in their Joint Opinion of 21 June 2011 on the Election Code of Bulgaria (as requested by the Congress in December 2010).
+9. The Congress is also satisfied that, prior to the local elections, the Bulgarian authorities had amended the Election Code in response to recommendations made by the European Commission (Venice Commission) and Organization for Security (OSCE/ODIHR) in their Joint Opinion of 21 June 2011 on the Election Code of Bulgaria (as requested by the Congress in December 2010).

 10. It appreciates that awareness was raised of new regulations and of voting procedures through a public information campaign on television and on the internet.